treweathers/Calculus/Guides/Techniques_Integration.md

-# 🛠️ Integration Techniques Cheat Sheet
+# 🛠️ Techniques of Integration Guide

 These techniques are essential for solving integrals that are not direct applications of the basic rules.